ga4gh/vrs/schema/defs/core/SubstituteTherapeuticCollection.rst

 **Information Model**

-Some SubstituteTherapeutics attributes are inherited from :ref:`Entity`.
+Some SubstituteTherapeuticCollection attributes are inherited from :ref:`Entity`.

 .. list-table::
    :class: clean-wrap